radareorg/esilsolve/README.md

 ### Installation

-To install ESILSolve run `pip install https://github.com/aemmitt-ns/esilsolve/archive/master.zip` or clone it locally and run `pip install .` so you can have the tools directory in a convenient location.
+To install ESILSolve through the r2 package manager run `r2pm -ci esilsolve`.
+Alternatively clone it locally and run `pip install .` so you can have the tools directory in a convenient location.

 ### Example Usage